bnu05pp/mpc/README.md

 #MPC

 ## Overview
 Minimum Property-Cut (MPC) is a vertex-centric RDF graph partitioning approach, where the objective function is to minimize the cuts to the number of distinct crossing properties.
-This approach avoids inter-partition joins in a wider set of SPARQL workloads in the context of distributed SPARQL query evaluation.
+This approach can be used to avoid inter-partition joins in a wider set of SPARQL workloads in the context of distributed SPARQL query evaluation.

 ## Install Steps